geovedi/book-notes/2021/unsettled.notes.md

 ## The Response
 - Introduction
   - Scientists cannot predict the future of climate problems with certainty.
-  - The author emphasizes reliance on data and critical thinking to identify and solve climate-related issues.
+  - Koonin emphasizes reliance on data and critical thinking to identify and solve climate-related issues.
   - Different solutions are proposed for addressing climate change, ranging from drastic emissions reduction to business as usual.
 - Discussion of Possible Responses
-  - The author introduces the concepts of "could," "should," and "will" in relation to climate responses.
+  - Koonin introduces the concepts of "could," "should," and "will" in relation to climate responses.
-  - In 2004, the author transitioned to BP's chief scientist role to study energy technologies and responses to climate change.
+  - In 2004, Koonin transitioned to BP's chief scientist role to study energy technologies and responses to climate change.
-  - While the author couldn't provide definitive answers for "should," they contributed to the "could" and "will" questions.
+  - While Koonin couldn't provide definitive answers for "should," they contributed to the "could" and "will" questions.
 - Addressing Climate Change
-  - The author has worked on the "could" question for fifteen years, presenting the big picture in various public presentations.
+  - Koonin has worked on the "could" question for fifteen years, presenting the big picture in various public presentations.
   - Assessment reports from the UN's IPCC recommend reducing emissions to prevent severe climate impacts.
   - "Mitigation" strategies include transitioning to low-carbon energy sources, conservation, and achieving "net zero carbon" by midcentury.
 - Challenges and Possibilities